What are the pros and cons of emergency loans?

 May lead to reliance on debt

 The ease and speed of getting personal loans makes it tempting to use them whenever money is tight.
-Debt should always be a last — rather than first resort in an emergency.
+Debt should always be a last resort — rather than first resort in an emergency.

 When an emergency loan might be necessary

 There are times when getting an emergency loan makes sense.
-This is especially true if paying cash for the emergency would deplete your savings and leave you unable to pay basic bills like rent, groceries or car utilities.
+This is especially true if paying cash for the emergency would deplete your savings and leave you unable to pay basic bills like rent, groceries or utilities.

-• Dental work.
-Unfortunately, even the best dental health plans don’t entirely cover every type of dental work.
+- Dental work: Unfortunately, even the best dental health plans don’t entirely cover every type of dental work.
 An emergency crown or chipped tooth repair can cost thousands, which may make an emergency loan a necessity.

 When an emergency loan should be avoided

-The last thing you want to do is borrow money with average rates in the double digits that you don’t really need.
+The last thing you want to do is borrow money with average interest rates in the double digits that you don’t really need.
 There are some scenarios where it also just doesn’t make sense.

 Alternatives to an emergency personal loan